Burmese Cat for Blog Post Cover Image.

 Burmese cats may find it challenging to cope with long periods of solitude, so they are not ideal for homes where owners are frequently away all day or take frequent holidays and weekend breaks.
 However, for families seeking a companion with dog like qualities trainable, entertaining, and affectionate the Burmese cat is an excellent choice.

-Burmese Cats Interesting facts
+Burmese Cats Fun Facts

 • Despite their sleek and petite appearance, Burmese cats can weigh up to 5.4 kg, which is heavier than the average cat.
 They are affectionately called "bricks wrapped in silk" due to their substantial weight.